-Continue having annual events that promote sustainability and tree care: specifically, Arbor Day, Earth Month activities, Beautify IUPUI, Campus Sustainability Day, and the Green Generation Fair.
+Continue having annual events that promote sustainability and tree care: specifically, Arbor Day, Earth Month activities, Beautify IUPUI, Campus Sustainability Day, the Green Generation Fair, partner with the IUFC to host a Tree Giveaway workshop.

-Establish an "Alumni Forest," on the quadrangle to the east of the Lecture Hall and North of Taylor Hall, which will have the same proportion of each native species as is found across the state of in Indiana.
-The forest would be an instructional tool, reduce energy costs for the four surrounding buildings during the summer, and would, as the 2012 IUPUI Master Plan states, "improve the quality of campus life by creating a vibrant outdoor space for formal and informal gatherings which enhance casual interaction and provide opportunities for outdoor events."
+Establish an "Alumni Grove," somewhere on campus such as Taylor Courtyard, Ball Gardens, or an area near the NCAA/White River Park area to act as a "Tree Walk" or promenade connector.
+The grove will have the same proportion of each native species as is found across the state of Indiana.
+The grove would be an instructional tool, reduce energy costs for surrounding buildings during the summer, and would, as the 2012 IUPUI Master Plan states, "improve the quality of campus life by creating a vibrant outdoor space for formal and informal gatherings which enhance casual interaction and provide opportunities for outdoor events.